ccev/stopwatcher/README.md

 - python3.6 only
 - **DO NOT FORGET TO RUN `init.py` BEFORE RUNNING `stop_watcher.py` FOR THE FIRST TIME**!
 - I recommend having an automated Ingress Scraper running if you enable anything related to portals
+- Only Google static maps are currently supported

 ## Usage
 1. `git clone https://github.com/ccev/stopwatcher.git && cd stopwatcher`, `pip[3[.6]] install -r requirements.py`, then copy and rename `default.ini.example` to `default.ini` and configure everything.
 Refer to the table below if you're not sure about specific variables.